Mikejo5000/CdvaHWA-starter/README.md

     Finally, this page also loads the app.js script.
 We will use this file later to add the Camera plugin code.
 (You don't need to worry about that yet.)

-## Fix up styling in the intitial page
+## Fix up styling in the initial page

 * In index.css in the Cordova project, replace the CSS code with this: